 Understandably, this made a lot of people take notice and start wondering if major changes are taking place.
 A large number of dramatic headlines announcing the bursting of the Toronto real estate bubble also helped fan the flames of concern.
 But are the real estate bears finally right and are these signs that the Toronto housing market has turned?

 While some of the month-on-month changes may look quite dramatic, they are not the best indicators of where the market finds itself.
-Monthly numbers can be affected by a great number of variables (for example, the weather, a short-term increase in purchases of a particular type of property, different buying patterns based on the season, local changes and news) and two months is not enough time to determine a trend.
+Monthly numbers can be affected by a great number of variables (for example, the weather, a short-term increase in purchases of a particular type of property, different buying patterns based on the season, local changes and major news) and two months is not enough time to determine a trend.
 To get a better picture of what is going on, we looked through every monthly release by TREB over the last ten years.
-It was time well-spent because we think it will prove invaluable in helping understand the real estate market in Toronto.
+It was time well spent because we think it will prove invaluable in helping understand the real estate market in Toronto.

 Average Home Prices in the Greater Toronto Area

 One obvious reason for the increase in prices is that buyers can afford more.
 Historically low interest rates over the last eight years have increased the amounts that people can borrow and that, in turn, has increased their spending power when buying homes.
 That gives people the means to enter the market but doesn’t necessarily cause prices to rise.
-For that you need competition and the statistics for active listings in the next chart reveal quite a lot here.
+For that you need competition and the statistics for active listings reveal quite a lot here.

-Another point that is often overlooked is that these numbers refer only to resales and so don’t paint a full picture of real estate in Ontario.
+Another point that is often overlooked is that these numbers refer only to resales, so don’t paint a full picture of real estate in Ontario.
 The Building Industry and Land Development Association (BILD) provides statistics for new home sales and its latest report, released June 23, stated: “In May, the average price of available new low-rise single-family homes was $1,222,699, an increase of about $10,000 from April and a 40 percent increase from a year ago”.
 This was based on 3,902 new homes sales so, on the surface, it seems that demand is still high for new homes, with prices increasing as a result.

 Active Listings in Greater Toronto Area Real Estate

-There are peaks and troughs throughout this chart, which reflects the nature of real estate.
+There are peaks and troughs throughout this data, which reflects the nature of real estate.
 The market is generally quieter in the winter and busier in the summer, so it is unsurprising that we have so many ups and downs.
-However, a pattern emerges in the chart, with the peaks and troughs getting lower as time moves on.
-This reached a nadir in December 2016 when there were just 4,746 active listings – an all-time low – and it continued over the next three months, which were the lowest in terms of active listings over ten years we analysed (January – 5,034; February – 5,400; March – 7,865).
+However, a pattern emerges, with the peaks and troughs getting lower as time moves on.
+This reached a nadir in December 2016 when there were just 4,746 active listings – an all-time low – and it continued over the next three months, which were the lowest in terms of active listings over the ten years we analysed (January – 5,034; February – 5,400; March – 7,865).
 Demand remained high during this time, so there was a huge amount of competition for the limited listings and that led to intense bidding wars on many properties – resulting in a surge in sale prices or what some people referred to as a real estate bubble.